cgrundman/react-learning/03-investment_calculator/README.md

 # Investment Calculator Project

 This is an example project, that contains an Investment Calculator App.
+The main goal is to introduce react components.

 ## Simple Investment Calculations